-See in Glossary you use in Unity come directly from the Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
-Offers a wide variety of assets, from textures, models and animations to whole Project examples, tutorials and Editor extensions.
+Note: If you are looking for information about how to use the Package Manager window to import an Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
+Offers a wide variety of assets, from textures, models and animations to whole project examples, tutorials and Editor extensions.
 More info

 See in Glossary menu.